 You will also get to know more about the creatures inhabiting the coast of California.

 Then enter the aquarium to observe sharks, bat rays, wolf eels, and some playful seals and sea lions, all while learning about the existence of aquatic creatures that dwell just off the coast of California.

 After that, look at a real shark before concluding your tour with a seal and sea lion show.
 Before you go, make sure to pick up a few keepsakes from their one-of-a-kind gift shop.

 9. Roundhouse Aquarium on the Manhattan Beach Pier, Manhattan Beach

 The Roundhouse Aquarium is located at the end of the Manhattan Beach Pier near Los Angeles.
-Inside the place you can view marine and aquatic animals in touch tanks and glass tanks.
+Inside the place,e you can view marine and aquatic animals in touch tanks and glass tanks.

 The Harrison Greenberg Foundation spearheaded a $4 million capital initiative to revitalize the Roundhouse, which is located in lovely downtown Manhattan Beach, California.

-The organization proposes to educate kids more than anything than earning profit and a lot of work is done by volunteers.
-The place exists for non profit cause and visitors leave money as a part of the donation they are making for visiting the place.
+The organization proposes to educate kids more than anything and earn profit and a lot of work is done by volunteers.
+The place exists for nonprofit causes and visitors leave money as a part of the donation they are making for visiting the place.

 Every year, more than 300,000 people are educated and inspired by the new Roundhouse Aquarium.